Windows 10 refresh and reset

 In this way, all the installed programs will remain the same.
-If it is one of the programs you installed causing system issues, then the issue remains after the refresh because no changes has been made to installed programs.
+If it is one of the programs you installed causing system issues, then the issue remains after the refresh because no changes have been made to installed programs.

-If you want to also reset installed programs to previous state, you can create a custom refresh image with all programs included and use it for resetting Windows 10.
+If you want to also reset installed programs to the previous state, you can create a custom refresh image with all programs included and use it for resetting Windows 10.
 To do that, you can use DISM command from Windows recovery environment (WinRE).

 As you install more programs and save more personal files on your computer, you can also create an incremental backup image based on the first recovery image you created.
 As mentioned, you need to enter WinRE to be able to create Windows 10 refresh image.
-If you cannot take the downtime on Windows 10 computer, then you can consider a more flexible way to create recovery image for Widows 10.
+If you cannot take the downtime on Windows 10 computer, then you can consider a more flexible way to create recovery image for Windows 10.

 Method 3.
 A more convenient method to create custom recovery image

-AOMEI Backupper Standard is free backup software for Windows 10/8/7 that can be used to create recovery image backup, so you can easly restore your system without losing programs when needed.
-You can create a backup task
+AOMEI Backupper Standard is free backup software for Windows 10/8/7 that can be used to create recovery image backup, so you can easily restore your system without losing programs when needed.

 It does not require much disk space for keeping many backup versions thanks to its medium to high compression level and incremental/differential backup feature.